 No, RESTORE Engine Restorer is not formulated for use in 2 stroke engines using a petrol/oil mix, but it can be introduced down the spark-plug hole with the piston half-way down the bore.
 You can also use RESTORE Engine Restorer in 2 strokes where the oil is contained in a separate reservoir.
 Most modern scooters (Piaggio, Aprilia, Yamaha, Sym etc.) have a separate oil reservoir and all you do is pour 125ml into a full tank of oil.

 Yes, they are extremely small and specifically manufactured to pass through the oil filter.
-Each CSL particle is spheroidal in shape and average less than 10 microns in diameter which allows them to pass through the oil filter and circulate along with the motor oil.
+Each CSL particle is spheroidal in shape and average less than 10 microns in diameter which allows them to pass through the oil filter and circulate through the engine along with the motor oil.
 If you are using an absolute filter/micro-strainer (for example, a K&N Filter), please talk to us before using RESTORE.

 For best results, yes.
 Engines build up sludge over time from the by-products of combustion mixed with old burnt oil.
 RESTORE Engine Restorer contains mild detergents to keep the engine clean and corrosion free during and after treatment, but in a neglected engine the cleaners might release sludge allowing it to circulate and possibly block an oil-way.
 Sludge in your engine can only do harm.
 If your engine has been poorly maintained, cleaning it with a mild flushing agent (or ideally, automatic transmission fluid) will dissolve varnishes and gums and release all this sludge which will get caught in the oil filter.
 Change the filter before using RESTORE.
 The RESTORE CSL® particles will adhere more firmly to clean metal giving longer lasting results.